typelevel/frameless/docs/src/main/tut/Injection.md

 val people = Seq(Person(42, Male))
 ```

-Again if we try to create a `TypedDataset`, we get an error.
+Again if we try to create a `TypedDataset`, we get a compilation error.

 ```tut:book:fail
 val personDS = TypedDataset.create(people)